![]() |

 “Horror Fiction in Seven Spooky Steps”, aired on 10/27/11

-While not quite as high concept as the last episode, still “Horror” is a well-made episode that was an actually funny Halloween-themed episode.
+While not quite as high concept as the last episode, “Horror” is still a well-made episode that for once is an actually funny Halloween-themed episode.
 Each character is given the opportunity to tell a horror story, and thus the writers are able to both satire pop-horror staples and further draw out their characters.
-Annie’s story parodied Twilight-esque vampire romance, but in keeping with her ambitions, independence, and self-motivation (on the flip side, read: repressed aggression), Annie turns into a were-wolf and devours the vampire.
-Of course, she also had to teach him to read before she killed him.
+Annie’s (Alison Brie) story parodies Twilight-esque vampire romance, but in keeping with her ambitions, independence, and self-motivation (on the flip side, read: repressed aggression), Annie turns into a were-wolf and devours the vampire.
+Of course, she also has to teach him to read before she kills him.

 ![]() |